iCliniq Logo

 Share

 Hydrochlorothiazide is a medication used to treat high blood pressure.
-Read more on how its long-term use can cause toxicity and its complications.
+Read further to know how its long-term use can cause toxicity.

 Published At July 31, 2023

 Hydrochlorothiazide is the second most often prescribed anti-hypertensive drug in the United States.
-The Food and Drug Administration (FDA) authorized this medicine in 1959.
-Hydrochlorothiazide (HCTZ or HCT), is a prescription drug most frequently used to treat swelling brought on by edema or water retention, which is frequently linked to:
+The Food and Drug Administration (FDA) authorized the use of this medicine in 1959.
+Hydrochlorothiazide (HCTZ or HCT) is a prescription drug most frequently used to treat swelling caused by edema (swelling as a result of fluid buildup) or water retention, which is commonly linked to the following:

-This prescription is typically used with other medications that control blood pressure, cholesterol, arrhythmias, and other disorders to treat cardiac issues.
+This prescription drug is typically used with other medications that control blood pressure, cholesterol, arrhythmias (irregular heartbeat), and other disorders.

 What Are the Side Effects of Hydrochlorothiazide?

-Usually, a doctor can help manage the bothersome side effects of hydrochlorothiazide usage by changing the dose.
-Typical negative consequences include:
+Usually, a doctor can help manage the bothersome side effects of Hydrochlorothiazide usage by altering the dosage.
+Typical side effects of Hydrochlorothiazide include:

 • Thirst.